-Building Façade No. 2 Design multi-family buildings to convey individual residential uses, even when applying a modern aesthetic.
+Building FacadeBuilding Façade No. 2 Design multi-family buildings to convey individual residential uses, even when applying a modern aesthetic.
 Modulated facades can prevent residential buildings from appearing commercial.
 The building facade are designed to be offset to create architectural interest and avoid uninteresting blank walls.
+Façade designed to be modulated emphasizing individual balconies and groupings of units.